Bugs That Look Like Roaches But Aren't

 It is important to be able to distinguish cockroaches from the other types of commonly met insects around human homes.
 Cockroaches are often confused with beetles, crickets, termites, and bed bugs, but they can be told apart by their appearance, behaviour, preferred habitat in or around your home, and any bite marks they leave you with.

-Once you have established the type of insect you have come across, you can easily look for professional help for pest control.
+Once you have established the type of insect you have come across, you can easily look for a professional cockroach extermination service.

 Consider that we give information about the difference between cockroaches and ground beetles, bed bugs, termites, crickets and wood-boring- beetles.
 There might be other bugs that can be confused with cockroaches as well.